 I explore alternative behaviors and rehearse them in safe settings.

-So here we are very much in the thick of the step-by-step approach to changing questionable behavior patterns.
+Here we are very much in the thick of the step-by-step approach to changing dysfunctional behavior patterns.
 By now, you have much more understanding of why it’s not a “Just Do It” attitude.
-We’re talking about patterns of behavior that have risen to cope with something overwhelming.
+We are talking about behaviors that have risen to cope with something overwhelming.

-“Overwhelming” means it’s happening at a gut level.
-To make changes that are effective and sustainable, you have to go slowly.
-Not slowly for the sake of going slowly, but to be able to address the problem that caused the avoidance and coping behavior.
-So in this step, you are not yet about making any changes in real life.
+So, in this step, you are not yet making changes in real life.
 You are exploring and practicing possible changes in the privacy of your mind.
 That is, not with the intensity that is involved in interacting with others.

 Baby steps are not just for babies